-How the Martingale System works for Roulette
+How the Martingale System Works for Roulette

 Gambling is fun.
-At any given moment one can double whatever the amount that is wagered.
-The sparkling lights, the nice customer service, and most importantly the thrill.
+At any given moment, one can double whatever the amount that is wagered.
+The sparkling lights, the excellent customer service, and most importantly, the thrill.
 There are many different live casino games at live casinos.
-Roulette is one of the few casino games that has a low house edge.
+Roulette is one of the few casino games with a low house edge.

-This will not happen very often, and one will win small bets for quite awhile.
-However, when the 10 consecutive losses do occur, all the money and some more will be lost.
+This will not happen often, and one will win small bets for quite a while.
+However, when the 10 consecutive losses occur, all the money and some more will be lost.
 In other words, unless one has enough money and the house doesn't cap the maximum bet, the Martingale System will not work.

 The Martingale System will not work on those Roulette games.
-It is best to keep casino games as a source of fun and entertainment rather than a source of steady income or a way to get rich fast.
+It is best to keep casino games as a source of fun and entertainment rather than a steady income or a way to get rich fast.
 If playing against the house, the house will always win.